 Mortgage fraud schemes in criminal cases are generally complex.
 The Second Circuit Court of Appeals in United States v.
 Amico, 416 F.3d 163 (2nd Cir.
 2005) discussed such a scheme involving a number of individuals:

 “Peters participated in a complex scheme to defraud federally insured banks and private mortgage lenders by using false information to obtain mortgages at inflated prices.
-In his role as a mortgage broker, Peters knowingly caused loan applications containing false information to be submitted to lenders.
+In his role as a mortgage broker, Peters knowingly submitted loan applications containing false information to lenders.
 He also knowingly failed to report income on his tax returns and made material misrepresentations in his children’s applications for college grants…

 ”As for the defendant’s objection to the court’s application of the sophisticated means enhancement, U.S.S.G. § 2F1.1(b)(6)(C), there can be no doubt that the mortgage fraud scheme was highly complex.
 Peters’ counsel conceded before the district court that the scheme involved sophisticated means designed to prevent detection.
 These included the creation of false bank documents; the solicitation and creation of false appraisals; the creation of false blueprints; submission of false blueprints to town officials in order to inflate the assessment of comparable home values; collusion with the attorney representing many of the purchasers at closing; and other tactics designed to conceal the scheme…”